Samsung/tizen-docs/docs/application/dotnet/guides/account/account.md

     ```

     <a name="update"></a>
-## Updating Accounts
+## Update accounts

-To update and track account data:
+To update and track account data, follow these steps:

 1. Create the account event handler.